 In May 2014, the FASB issued ASU No. 2014-09, creating a new topic, FASB ASC Topic 606, Revenue from Contracts with Customers, superseding revenue recognition requirements in FASB ASC Topic 605, Revenue Recognition.
 This ASU requires that an entity recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled to in exchange for those goods or services.
 In addition, an entity is required to disclose sufficient information to enable users of financial statements to understand the nature, amount, timing and uncertainty of revenue and cash flows arising from contracts with customers.
-This ASU is effective for fiscal years, and interim reporting periods within those years, beginning after December 15, 2016, using one of two retrospective application methods.
-Early adoption is not permitted.
-On July 9, 2015, the FASB approved a one-year deferral of the effective date of this standard but will permit companies to adopt this standard on the original effective date.
-The FASB expects to issue its final ASU formally amending the effective date by the end of the third quarter of 2015.
+This ASU was amended by ASU No. 2015-14, issued in August 2015, which deferred the original effective date by one year.
+The revised effective date of ASU No. 2014-09 is for fiscal years, and interim reporting periods within those years, beginning after December 15, 2017, using one of two retrospective application methods.
+Early adoption is permitted only as of the annual reporting periods beginning after December 15, 2016, including interim reporting periods within that reporting period.
 We are currently evaluating the impact of this guidance on our consolidated financial position, results of operations, comprehensive income, cash flows and disclosures.